 It’s a good thing I didn’t know that there were so many “experts” out there, labelling Belgium the strangest or the most boring country in the world.

-Here are several interesting facts about Belgium that I’m sure will convince you that this small country is anything but boring.
+Here are several interesting facts about Belgium that I’m sure will convince you too that this small country is anything but boring.

 Almost everywhere I’ve been we’ve managed to communicate with Belgians in either a mixture of Dutch and German or in English.
 With one small exception.

-We booked a hotel in Liège, although we visited several other destinations in the area.
-No one seemed to speak English, or German, or Dutch in Liège, not even the staff at the hotel we were staying.
+Several years ago I visited Liège and several other destinations in the area.
+No one seemed to speak English, or German, or Dutch in Liège, not even the staff at the hotel.

-We don’t speak French (the language spoken in this part of Belgium), and this made for several very funny situations.
-My favourite one took place in the Liège Cathedral, where two very elegant elderly ladies tried to start a conversation with us.
-Soon they realised that we don’t speak French and they tried very hard to recall all of the English words which they’ve learnt in their youth… during World War II from the US soldiers which helped liberate the city.
+I don’t speak French (the language spoken in this Belgian province), and this made for several very funny situations.
+My favourite one took place in the Liège Cathedral.

+Two very elegant elderly ladies tried to start a conversation.
+Soon they realised that I don’t speak French and they tried very hard to recall all of the English words which they’ve learnt in their youth… during World War II from the US soldiers which helped liberate the city.

 The weather was fantastic and the whole city seemed to be celebrating outdoors.
-Half of the city centre was closed for a summer festival with beer and food stalls, live music and lots of happy people.
+Half of the city centre was closed for a summer festival with beer and food stalls, live music, and lots of happy people.

 Just out of nowhere, just because we were in his city and he felt like buying some tourists beer to welcome them and show them a good time.

-2 | The Beer
+2. The Palatable Beer

 Please don’t try to taste them all, it is impossible!